ecodiv/Trilium_weekly_planner/README.md

 _Figure 1.
 Overview: the planner with Backlog and seven day columns.
 It is full-width on the desktop.
 On mobile (window narrower than 700px), all columns are fixed-width and the board scroll_

-This tool is inspired by the [weekly planner](https://github.com/orgs/TriliumNext/discussions/9676) tool by [ricolandia](https://github.com/ricolandia), which in turn was inspired by the [Task-hub tool](https://github.com/ZangXincz/TriliumNext-Task-Hub) by [ZangXincz](https://github.com/ZangXincz).
+This tool builds on the [weekly planner](https://github.com/orgs/TriliumNext/discussions/9676) tool by [ricolandia](https://github.com/ricolandia), adopting the important principles, but with some tweaks to accomodate specific needs.
+The weekly planner in turn was inspired by the [Task-hub tool](https://github.com/ZangXincz/TriliumNext-Task-Hub) by [ZangXincz](https://github.com/ZangXincz).
 The tool was created with extensive use of AI.
 It was tested on TriliumNext 0.102.0 and 0.103.0.

 ## Requirements